felixplasser/theodore-qc/doc/source/program_specific_information.rst

 TDDFT
 _____

-The CIS/TDDFT module of Q-Chem is directly interfaced to the wavefunction analysis library libwfa (see [DOI: 10.1063/1.4935178](http://dx.doi.org/10.1063/1.4935178) for more details).
+The CIS/TDDFT module of Q-Chem is directly interfaced to the wavefunction analysis library libwfa (see `JCP 143, 171101 (2015) <http://dx.doi.org/10.1063/1.4935178>`_ for more details).
 Most analysis steps are performed within Q-Chem and the main purpose  of TheoDORE is to enable [plotting](PLotting) of *electron-hole* correlation plots.

 To run the libwfa analysis set in the input file: